chiffa/GeneNetworkStructure/DevLog.md

     - we could technically purify the direct relationships by performing correlation mapping and then structure clearing for yeast TF network
 - We can as well replace the structural topology with the TFs from Yeast or pure P2P

+While attempting to perform the structural data matching with the effect, run into the issue of translating identifiers - from ENSEMBL stable IDs to Gene names - Biomart only has a small fraction of mappings.
+Have to spin up a BioFlow instance.